oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

     ![change into directory 1919](./images/cd-target-dir-1919.png " ")

 4. Unzip Base Image </br>
-As next step, unzip the 19.3.0 base image from the staging location into this directory.
+As the next step, unzip the 19.3.0 base image from the staging location into this directory.

     ```
     <copy>